 Post monsoon (late Sept-Nov) with less haze and clouds in this period it will normally provide better views of these spectacular mountains.
 This time is colder but a great time to hike to Gokyo Lakes.

-Dec-Feb Hiking still possible but very cold, up to -30C at night!
-Some times a lot of snow falls on the trail, passes might be closed.
+Dec-Feb hiking is still possible but it gets very cold, up to -30C at night!
+Sometimes a lot of snow falls on the trail, passes might be closed.
 Avoid the crowds but bring proper equipment!

 Packing Footwear for EBC Trek

 Hiking boots/shoes – important qualities to check for

 Should you trek to Everest Base Camp in boots or shoes?
 Doing the hike in shoes is definitely possible, make sure they are waterproof.
 With a boot laced up to the top chances of water coming in from the top is much lower in rain and snow than with a shoe.
 If you do not have hiking experience I would go for a higher cut for some ankle support.
 The porters often wear sneakers or even sandals.
 I will recommend to wear merino wool socks in waterproof hiking shoes.